-The Eternal City will be on the bucket list of any history buff or art expert, but for those looking to get a flavour of this incredible city in a short period of time, we have found the absolute highlights.
-If you have found yourself setting sail on one of our last minute cruises and want to know what is unmissable in the Italian capital, look no further.
+The Eternal City will be on the cruise bucket list of any history buff or art expert, but for those looking to get a flavour of this incredible city in a short period of time, we have found the absolute highlights.
+If you're setting sail on one of our last minute cruises and want to know what is unmissable in the Italian capital, look no further.

 There are the seven famous hills of Rome, and though The Capitoline Hill is the smallest, it is home to one of the most important museums in the city.
 The Musei Capitolini houses the bronze She-Wolf which dates back to the 5th century BC and has long been the symbol of the city that relates to the Romulus and Remus myth, the brothers that founded the city.
 The piazza is constructed to a plan that was conceived by Michelangelo back in the 16th century.